Canada–New Zealand relations: New Zealand visits by Canadian delegates and ministers

-Canadian tours by New Zealand delegates and ministers
+Canadian visits by New Zealand delegates and ministers

 Tourism

 In the year ending December 2013, 48,192 Canadian tourists visited New Zealand, making Canada the eighth largest source of tourists.
 Canadians can visit New Zealand without a visa for up to three months and New Zealanders can visit Canada without a visa for up to six months, provided they meet financial, health and character requirements.

 Both Canada and New Zealand offer "Working Holiday Schemes".
 These schemes allow young students to travel to New Zealand or Canada and to take temporary employment as needed to cover the expenses of their visit.
 Canadian participants receive the same treatment as New Zealand nationals in all matters concerning the application of laws, regulations and practices regarding health and working conditions.
 On November 14, 2014 Prime Minister Stephen Harper and Prime Minister John Key agreed to extend the Working Holiday Scheme from 12 months to 23 months.
 This new visa came into effect on April 1, 2015.
 This is the most generous working holiday scheme New Zealand has with any other country, including the United Kingdom.

-In recent years there has been growing support for the idea of freedom of movement between the UK, Canada and Australia, New Zealand with citizens able to live and work in any of the four countries - similar to the Trans-Tasman Travel Arrangement between Australia and New Zealand.
+In the 2010s, there has been growing support for the idea of freedom of movement between the UK, Canada and Australia, New Zealand with citizens able to live and work in any of the four countries – similar to the Trans-Tasman Travel Arrangement between Australia and New Zealand.

+Disaster relief

+In mid July 2025, New Zealand dispatched 45 firefighters to assist with combating the 2025 Canadian wildfires, which had affected parts of Manitoba.